parmoo/parmoo/docs/how-to-write.rst

    ``["first cat", "second cat", ... ]`` or ``[-1, 0, 1]``).

-**Note** because ``jax`` cannot ``jit`` functions with string-valued inputs and outputs, starting in version 0.4.0 it is strongly recommended to only use integer-valued level names when specifying the ``levels`` key using the list syntax.
+**Note** because ``jax`` cannot ``jit`` functions with string-valued inputs and outputs, as of version 0.4.0 it is strongly recommended to only use integer-valued level names when specifying the ``levels`` key using the list syntax.
 While it is still possible to specify string-valued category IDs, doing